-Applicants must submit documentation of at least 30 pre-professional hours by February 15th; the remaining 30 hours are due by June 1st.
+Deadline: Applicants must submit documentation of at least 15 pre-professional hours prior to their application deadline, and the remaining 30 hours are due by June 1st.
 See below for how to document and submit your hours.

 (please keep copies of everything for your own records)

-- A brief letter from your supervising teacher stating your number of hours and what you did OR
+- a signed letter from your supervisor that includes your number of hours

-- A transcript and syllabus (if the hours were completed through a college course) OR
+- a transcript and syllabus (if the hours were completed through a college course)

 Teacher Education Program